CollegeFootballRisk/GamePlan/Rules.md

 9.  **Alts.** Alts are prohibited; players flagged as an alt will be warned, receive directions for remedy/contest, and receive a 0x multiplier.

 10. **Triple or Nothing.** If a team controls only one territory, each player on that team may elect to triple-or-nothing their power if they are defending that territory.
 If that player is attacking or elects not to triple-or-nothing their power, then the multiplier will not be affected.
+This shall not be available during the first day.

 ### Star